How are things going on Monday? I’m assuming you’re headed to the gym to work out. Try to do this at the gym tonight.

 Dropping the hips is the key to getting traction and decompression in your spine.

 Keys to Remember

-– After I do one stretch, I want to do a self test to see how my back feels.
+- After I do one stretch, I want to do a self-test to see how my back feels.
 Does this make my back feel better?
 If there is no change or if it ends up irritating your back, make sure your technique is perfect.
-If it still bothers your back, you are in the group of 5% that this does not work for, so stop doing the exercise.
+If it still bothers your back, you are in the group of 5% that this does not work for.
+So stop doing the exercise.

 How Was It?

-Reply back to me and let me know how the stretch was for your back.
+Please reply and let me know how the stretch was for your back.